CainanD/RefAV/README.md

 s5cmd --no-sign-request cp "s3://argoverse/datasets/av2/$DATASET_NAME/*" $TARGET_DIR
 ```
-It also requies downloading the scenario-mining add on.
+It also requires downloading the scenario-mining add on.
 This can be downloaded from Huggingface using:
 ```
 pip install huggingface_hub
 hf auth login